ucrdatacenter/ucrdatacenter.github.io/tutorials/r_intro_subset.md

 ---
 layout: page
 title: "Data wrangling: filtering rows and selecting columns"
-date: "Last updated: 2024-08-11"
+date: "Last updated: 2024-09-22"
 output:
   md_document:
     variant: gfm
     preserve_yaml: true
 ---

-**This tutorial is not ready yet.
-Please come back later.**

 ## Introduction

 Often you don’t need all the data in your dataset, but only a subset of it.
-This can be because you are only interested in a specific subset of observations or because you only need a subset of variables.
-In this tutorial, we will show you how to filter rows and select columns from a tibble using `tidyverse` functions and the `diamonds` dataset (which comes pre-loaded with `tidyverse` so you don’t need to import it).
+Maybe you are only interested in a specific subset of observations or you only need a subset of variables.
+In this tutorial, we show you how to filter rows and select columns from a tibble using `tidyverse` functions and the `diamonds` dataset (which comes pre-loaded with `tidyverse` so you don’t need to import it).

 Let’s load the `tidyverse` package and have a look at the `diamonds`
 dataset: